PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 print=sg.Print
 for i in range(100):
     print(i)
 ```

-Just like the standard print call, `EasyPrint` supports the `sep` and `end` keyword arguments.
-Other names that can be used to call `EasyPrint` include `Print`, `eprint`,   If you want to close the window, call the function `EasyPrintClose`.
+Just like the standard print call, `easy_print` supports the `sep` and `end` keyword arguments.
+Other names that can be used to call `easy_print` include `Print`, `eprint`,   If you want to close the window, call the function `easy_print_close`.

-You can change the size of the debug window using the `SetOptions` call with the `debug_win_size` parameter.
+You can change the size of the debug window using the `set_options` call with the `debug_win_size` parameter.

 There is an option to tell PySimpleGUI to reroute all of your stdout and stderr output to this window.
-To do so call EasyPrint with the parameter `do_not_reroute_stdout` set to `False`.
-After calling it once with this parameter set to True, all future calls to a normal`print` will go to the debug window.
+To do so call easy_print with the parameter `do_not_reroute_stdout` set to `False`.
+After calling it once with this parameter set to True, all future calls to a normal `print` will go to the debug window.

 If you close the debug window it will re-open the next time you Print to it.
-If you wish to close the window using your code, then you can call either `EasyPrintClose()` or `PrintClose()`
+If you wish to close the window using your code, then you can call either `easy_print_close()` or `PrintClose()`

+### Printing To Multiline Elements

+Another technique for outputting information that you would normally print is to use the function `Multiline.print`.
+You'll find it discussed further into this document.
+The basic idea is that you can easily modify your normal `print` calls to route your printed information to your window.

 ---
 # Custom window API Calls  (Your First window)